angela1C/Programming-and-Scripting-Project/README.md

 The equivalent data is shown in the iris DataFrame resulting from reading in the csv file, although the layout is slightly different.

+## What I have learned from the project.

+#### markdown.
+- can format code in markdown by specifying the langauge
+- inserting images into markdown file, resizing images
+- using links in markdown

 ## 10. References
 <a name="references"></a>